Rodent Control & Extermination

 There are several options available to eliminate mice and rats.
 A service technician will recommend the best option after determining your specific situation.

-If you think you have a problem with mice or rats, you should call in the troops!
-Contact a pest professional to eliminate the rats and mice before they reproduce or cause additional damage.
-Call Clegg’s today at 888-672-5344.
+If you think you have a problem with mice or rats, it’s time to call your local pest control heroes!
+Call us or request your FREE initial inspection online to eliminate the rats and mice before they reproduce or cause additional damage.